IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 The image warp is a differentiable operation that takes in

 + The depth image from the reference camera’s view
-+ Some image of the scene *I*
++ Some image of the scene $$I$$
-+ A transform that takes the reference camera’s pose and moves it to the pose of the camera that took the scene image I
++ A transform that takes the reference camera’s pose and moves it to the pose of the camera that took the scene image $$I$$

-and outputs a warped image where the pixels in I have been moved to their locations in the view of the reference camera.
-In a nutshell, we know how the camera projects world points into the image plane, we know how far each reference image pixel is from the reference camera, and we have estimated the transform between the reference camera and the camera that took I. Given all that, we can calculate a correspondence between pixels in I and pixels in the reference image.
-By resampling I according to this correspondence, we get n image of the pixels in I from the reference camera’s point of view.
+and outputs a warped image where the pixels in $$I$$ have been moved to their locations in the view of the reference camera.
+In a nutshell, we know how the camera projects world points into the image plane, we know how far each reference image pixel is from the reference camera, and we have estimated the transform between the reference camera and the camera that took $$I$$.
+Given all that, we can calculate a correspondence between pixels in $$I$$ and pixels in the reference image.
+By resampling $$I$$ according to this correspondence, we get $n$ image of the pixels in $$I$$ from the reference camera’s point of view.

 ![depth from motion graph]({{ site.url }}/assets/simple_depth/image_warping.svg)

 The figure above illustrates warping one pixel between camera views by inferring its location in 3D space.
 This correspondence is found for all pixels in order to warp one view into another.
 The warp operation is differentiable, allowing us to easily optimize the depth and pose variables it takes as input using gradient descent.

+The formula for the warp given

+* $$p$$, a pixel location in the reference image
+* $$d$$, a function mapping pixel locations in the reference image to depths
+* $$\textbf{T}$$, a homogenous transformation matrix representing the transform from some camera's frame to that of the reference image.

+$$\text{warp}(p, d, \textbf{T}) = \textbf{T} \begin{bmatrix}
+           p_x \\
+           p_y \\
+           1/d(p) \\
+           1
+         \end{bmatrix}
+         $$

+gives us the location of pixel $$p$$ in the view of the reference camera.

-Once I is warped into the reference camera view, we need some way of measuring how well this warped image approximates the reference image, since this tells us how well our depth map and camera poses match the true values.
+Once $$I$$ is warped into the reference camera view, we need some way of measuring how well this warped image approximates the reference image, since this tells us how well our depth map and camera poses match the true values.
 The photometric loss is a measure of the difference between two images.
 There are many possible functions to use here.
 I simply do a huber loss on the raw RGB values.
 This is by no means optimal, but it was a couple nice properties.
 First, it is dead simple.
 Second, the huber loss is a robust loss, so if some pixels are way off due to occlusion or specular highlights in one image, our photometric loss will not be hugely affected.
 A more enlightened algorithm would handle these cases explicitly.
+If $$ref(p)$$ is the reference image's color at position $$p$$ and $$I(p)$$ is an image $$I$$'s color at position $$P$$, then our cost function is

+$$ \sum_p huber(ref(p), I(warp(p, d, T))) $$

+For clarity, the function above elides iterating over the r, g, and b channels of the image as I do in my implementation.
+The homogenous transform $$T$$ is computed from the SE(3) representation of the camera poses using the method in Ethan Eade's document, which I implement for Tensorflow in tf_lie.py.

 As a note, the iteratively reweighted least squares optimization scheme proposed in the LSD-SLAM paper is really finding the minimum of the robust distance metric between images, although they don’t frame it this way.
 Details on that can be found in Ethan Eade’s document on Gauss-Newton optimization.

 Given the the ability to represent camera poses and warp images, solving for the depth map and camera poses is a simple optimization problem to set up.
-Given a few images I and a reference image, we take a sum over the photometric loss for each I given the depth estimate and camera pose estimate for that image.
+Given a few images $$I$$ and a reference image, we take a sum over the photometric loss for each $$I$$ given the depth estimate and camera pose estimate for that image.
 Finding the poses and depth can now be done by using gradient descent to minimize the sum of photometric losses.

 # An implementation in tensorflow